GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-03-26-semantic-resolution.md

 ## Env

-An important fact is that while Scope is related to a namespace (block, method body, class body etc), Env is related to a specific AST Tree (node).
+An important fact is that while Scope is related to a namespace (block, method body, class body etc), Env is related to a specific AST Tree ('node').
 Env provides all the relevant semantic context for that specific Tree, while Scope gives access to all the available symbols in the namespace in which that Tree lives.

 You can think of a situation where, somewhere in a method body, a specific variable (Symbol) is declared halfway, while the code analysis has not reached that point yet.
 In the logic of Env, it is relevant where in the body you are, while for Scope, it doesn't matter.
 If the code analysis progresses, new Env objects are being created (using a lot of smart reuse of already gathered data).
 But while the analysis progresses, the Scope object will remain the same, as long as you do not exit the namespace.